Making a positive, happy difference in the life of a child living with epilepsy is my passion.

 As a mom of a child with epilepsy, and a friend to countless children with epilepsy and their parents, I feel so strongly the need to make a difference in childhood epilepsy.
 To bring color and happy to the day-to-day lives of these children and their families.
 And to make challenging tests and procedures, like the EEG, easier for them to endure.

 Our mission now – Hannah’s and mine – is that every child who needs to have an EEG procedure will also have the option to wear a NillyNoggin EEG Cap.
-We’re excited to work with children’s hospitals, epilepsy centers, and epilepsy organizations across the United States, to get these NillyNoggin EEG Caps onto the heads of these special kiddos.
-We have lots of plans for the future, including a way that individuals and organizations can donate to a non-profit to provide NillyNoggin EEG Caps.
-We’re on this journey together with you!
+We’re excited to be working with children’s hospitals, epilepsy centers, and epilepsy organizations across the United States!
+We’re on this journey together!